V-Sekai/manuals/decisions/20241218-firefly-proto-avatar.md

 Phase 2: Avatar Emergence: The firefly experience gradually transitions towards avatar customization and personalization.

 - Proto-Avatar Customization: Introduce basic shape variations for the fireflies (code implementation with visual mock-ups).
-- Avatar Previews: Provide glimpses of potential future avatars as silhouettes or holograms within the environment (3D model design and code implementation).
 - Chrysalis Chamber: Create a dedicated space where users can experiment with proto-avatar customizations and preview future avatar options (level design and UI/UX design).

 ## The Benefits